cncf/devstatscode/API.md

     "contributions": 16558
   }
   ```
-  - Specifying `BG=1` allows to run the calculation in the background (BG) - API call will immediatelly return (and there will be no data if this is a new range never calculated so far), but the next call (say after 3 minutes) will return data that was calculated.
-That way you can calculate longer periods.
   - Example API call with arbitrary date range: `[BG=1] ./devel/api_github_id_contributions.sh lukaszgryglicki`.

 # Local API deployment and testing